 “My Life as a Zucchini” is the most gorgeous film of the year!
-A heartfelt stop-motion animation, colorful yet sweet and tender.
-A masterfully crafted coming-of-age Swiss production suitable for children of all ages.
+It is a heartfelt stop-motion animation that is colorful yet sweet and tender.
+This masterfully crafted coming-of-age Swiss production is suitable for children of all ages.

 The animated story recounts the early life of an introverted nine-year-old orphan named Icarus.
 His mother nicknamed him Zucchini, and Icarus proudly keeps the moniker to honor his mother’s memory from then on.